MC42/hi-im.kim/writing/pmmm/sous-chef.md

 She cuts another bite as she looks down at her plate, her soul gem glittering in the morning sunrise.

 "It was for love, wasn't it?
-You seem the type, a hopeless romantic."
+Y'seem the type, a hopeless romantic 'n all."

 Homura thanked her for breakfast, and excused herself.

-She had to prepare for Walpurgisnacht, and being *friendly* with a cook wouldn't help her plan the launch mechanics.
+She had to prepare for *Walpurgisnacht*, and being *friendly* with her peercook wouldn't help her plan missile paths.

 ---

 "So Homura-chan..."
 Madoka began, not quite sure how to stomach her feelings for the girl.
 She was at times, cold, offputting, and even rude to Sayaka-chan.

 But on the other hand... beneath that sadness was a confidence, a *kindness*.
-She was sure of it.
+It shone through sometimes, when given the chance.
+She was *sure* of it.

-She shook her head and got back to minding the stove, her father playing with Tatsuya in the living room.
+She shook her head returned her attention to minding the stove as her father playing with Tatsuya in the living room.

 Homura sat at the kitchen island, ready to leap into action at a moment's notice.
+Luckily, *okayu* was hardly an enemy worth fighting.

 "Do you have a favorite cake?
-Like if it was your birthday."
+Like if it was your birthday, what would you like?"

 "I have not celebrated my birthday in a *very* long time."